mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Maximizing Solar Panel Output for a Fixed Area/README.md

 ## Learning Outcomes

 - Formulate a real-world problem as a mathematical optimization problem
-- Apply constrained nonliner optimization principles with computational tools, such as MATLAB's `fmincon`
-- Analyze and interpret multivariable objective functions through visualization techniques
+- Analyze and interpret a multivariable objective function through visualization

 ## Suggested Background Material